Anticyclotomic Euler systems for unitary groups: Introduction

 \subsection{Outline of the paper}

-Since the letter $K$ often denotes the level of a Shimura variety, we change notation and let $E$ denote the imaginary quadratic number field from now on.
-Let $\pi_0$ be a cuspidal automorphic representation for the unitary group $\mbf{G}_0$ (defined in section \ref{TheGroups}), such that $\pi_{0, \infty }$ lies in the discrete series.
+Let $\pi_0$ be a cuspidal automorphic representation for the unitary group $\mbf{G}_0$ of signature $(1, 2n-1)$ (defined in section \ref{TheGroups}), such that $\pi_{0, \infty }$ lies in the discrete series.
+Discrete series $L$-packets of $\mbf{G}_0$ are parameterised by irreducible algebraic representations of $\opn{GL}_{2n}/E$; we let $V_0$ denote the algebraic representation corresponding to the $L$-packet containing $\pi_{0, \infty}$.
 As explained in the previous section, we assume that $\pi_{0,f}$ admits a $\mbf{H}_0$-linear model, i.e. we have